-Each camper is assigned to a cabin according to his/her age and/or grade in school in September.
-We make every effort to place your child in a cabin group that will ensure his/her having a positive group experience.
+Each camper is assigned to a cabin according to their age and/or grade in school in September.
+We make every effort to place your child in a cabin group that will ensure their having a positive group experience.
 We try to achieve a balance of new and returning campers in each cabin.
 Whenever possible, we will place a child in the same cabin with one friend of the same grade.
-A space has been provided for you to inform us of campers that your child wants to bunk with on the "Letter to My Counselor" form on CampMinder's online database.
+A space is provided for you to inform us of campers that your child wants to bunk with on the "Letter to My Counselor" form on CampMinder's online database.
 We guarantee mutual requests.
-Please let us know any additional information in writing either on the forms provided or in a separate space online.
+Please let us know any additional information in writing on the forms provided or in a separate online space.